spirom/spark-mongodb-examples/README.md

 ## Prerequisites

 You are encouraged to use these examples to develop our own Spark projects, and run them in your own Spark installation.
-However, you don't actually _need_ a Spark installation to run them -- this sbt-based Intellij Idea Scala project installs as much of Spark you need to run the examples.

 All you need is Scala 2.10, sbt 0.13 and a MongoDB installation in which you have permission to drop and create a collection in some database.
 You can either connect unauthenticated (if your MongoDB installation allows) or connect using username/password authentication.